Single-ended primary-inductor converter

 The single-ended primary-inductor converter (SEPIC) is a type of DC/DC converter that allows the electrical potential (voltage) at its output to be greater than, less than, or equal to that at its input.
-The output of the SEPIC is controlled by the duty cycle of the control switch (S1).
+The output of the SEPIC is controlled by the duty cycle of the electronic switch (S1).

-A SEPIC is essentially a boost converter followed by an inverted buck-boost converter, therefore it is similar to a traditional buck-boost converter, but has advantages of having non-inverted output (the output has the same electrical polarity as the input), using a series capacitor to couple energy from the input to the output (and thus can respond more gracefully to a short-circuit output), and being capable of true shutdown: when the switch S1 is turned off enough, the output (V0) drops to 0 V, following a fairly hefty transient dump of charge.
+A SEPIC is essentially a boost converter followed by an inverted buck–boost converter.
+While similar to a traditional buck–boost converter, it has a few advantages.
+It has a non-inverted output (the output has the same electrical polarity as the input).
+Its use of a series capacitor to couple energy from the input to the output allows the circuit to respond more gracefully to a short-circuit output.
+And it is capable of true shutdown: when the switch S1 is turned off enough, the output (V0) drops to 0 V, following a fairly hefty transient dump of charge.

 SEPICs are useful in applications in which a battery voltage can be above and below that of the regulator's intended output.
 For example, a single lithium ion battery typically discharges from 4.2 volts to 3 volts; if other components require 3.3 volts, then the SEPIC would be effective.